tenacioustechie/ReactNetCoreExample/readme.md

 Created for my Nephew to demonstrate .Net Core React App functionality.

+It is made up of 3 main parts
+* Directory SolarDataApp\ClientApp > The react client side application code and dependencies.
+* Directory SolarDataApp > The server side C# .Net Core application containing API's, but also hosts the client side react app for serving from the web server.
+* Directory SolarDataApp.Tests > The server side code unit testing project.
+This tests the majority of functionality in the server side code, so if these tests pass, the server side application is working as per expectations.

+# Test

+To test the server side C# code using the unit tests, open the solution in Visual Studio.
+Right click on the 'SolarDataApp.Tests' project and click on the 'Run Unit Tests' menu item.

 # Build

 After cloning the repository, you will need to install dependencies.